 It’s also been helpful for people to use this system to have a page about “how to use the wiki” that lives in the wiki.

-As a separate investment from initially getting our documentation system together, I spent some time coming up with writing down guidelines for engineering practices.
+As a separate investment from initially getting our documentation system together, I spent some time coming up with writing guidelines for engineering practices.

 Engineers work in lots of different ways, but we need to standardize around a few things, like writing commit messages, the effective use of version control and git, and handling pull requests.
 So we introduced templates for each of these things: see our template for crafting git commits and the development process.